-46. POLICY REVIEW
+36. POLICY REVIEW

-The Association will review the Allocations Policy and its practical working on an annual basis in order to take account of any changes in legislation, changes in demand.
-In accordance with the Housing (Scotland) Act 2001 the Association will consult with its tenants on any proposed changes to the Policy.
-All applicants will be advised and information on the revised policy and it will be made available to the public.
+The Association will review the Allocations Policy every 5 years or when legislation is updated if sooner.
+Additionally the practical working arrangements will be reviewed on an annual basis All applicants will be advised and information on the revised policy and it will be made available to the public.